abpanic/WebDev101/README.md

 ------------------------------------------

-## Microsoft D365 CE Plugins starting with
+## Microsoft D365 CE Plugins starting with C# and API basics
 To use this curriculum on your own, fork the entire repo and go into the numbered folders to access the lessons and projects.

 ## Lessons